Leadville, Colorado: Parks and recreation

 Situated within the San Isabel National Forest and surrounded by three wilderness areas, Leadville is popular with hikers and campers.
-The Mount Massive Wilderness and Buffalo Peaks Wilderness are within 10 mi of the city, and the Collegiate Peaks Wilderness is within 20 mi.

-Mosquito Pass is located east of Leadville.
-It can be traversed only on foot, an off-road motorcycle, or with a proper four-wheel drive vehicle.
-It is typically passable only during the summer months.

-The Mineral Belt Trail is an 11.6 mi, two-way non-motorized paved trail around the city that was opened in 2000.
-Five access points offer opportunities to walk shorter sections: Ice Palace Park, Lake County Middle School, Dutch Henry Hill, California Gulch, and the East 5th Street Bridge.
-Mineral Belt is completely ADA-accessible for wheelchairs and strollers, cyclists, runners and in-line skaters.
+The Mineral Belt Trail is an 11.6 mi, two-way non-motorized paved trail around the city.
+There are five access points.

 Education

-K-12 Education
+K-12 education

 Leadville's K-12 education is served by the Lake County School District.

-Higher Education
+Higher education

 Leadville is home to a campus of Colorado Mountain College.
 At an elevation of 10,200 feet, CMC Leadville is the highest elevation college campus in the United States.
 The Leadville campus is also home to Colorado Mountain College's cross-country team.